Protection from Harassment Act (Singapore): Cases

 The Ministry of Manpower, National Trades Union Congress and Singapore National Employers Federation are at present the primary institutions in deterring workplace harassment.

 In August 2015, a former Singapore Civil Defence Force (SCDF) senior officer was charged in court under a POHA complaint filed by a woman complainant.
 The maximum penalty for the offence is up to a S$5,000 fine and 12 months' jail.
-In December 2016, fortunately, the defendant engaged a defence counsel and managed to compound the court charge by making an open court apology and a monetary compensation to the alleged complainant as a composition.
+In December 2016, the defendant engaged a defence counsel and managed to compound the court charge by making an open court apology and a monetary compensation to the alleged complainant as a composition.
 The alleged complainant was agreeable to the composition after the consequences of accepting and rejecting the offer of composition were thoroughly explained to her.
 Having considered the facts and in the light of further developments arising after he was first charged, the deputy public prosecutor has consented to composition.
 Hence, he was granted a discharge amounting to an acquittal by the court judge.

 In May 2015, the Ministry of Defence obtained a protection order against The Online Citizen.
 It was later, after legal arguments made by lawyers Choo Zhengxi and Eugene Thuraisingam, overturned by the Court of Appeal in January 2017, which ruled in a 2-1 judgement that the Government of Singapore is ineligible as a 'person' to apply for a protection order against any individual.

 In July 2019, a senior policeman was interdicted from service, charged in court and fined for harassment to a female colleague.
 Thereafter, a Singapore Police Force (SPF) spokesperson said that its officers are not only expected to uphold the law but maintain the highest standards of conduct and integrity.
 He added that SPF deals severely with officers who break the law, including charging them in court.
 Moreover, SPF has since commenced disciplinary proceedings against him after the court verdict.

 In 2019, a few people were charged in court for using foul language to vehemently abuse public servants and public service workers.

 As at March 2019, there were more than 500 Protection Order applications made since November 2014.

 In December 2019, a freelance actress-model Melissa Faith Yeo was charged and fined under POHA for abusive language and hurling vulgarities towards public servants.

 In March 2020, 5 men were charged in court for abusing public servants.